 A noteworthy name which appears in the history of St. Luke’s during the first part of the twentieth century is the Reverend James B. Sill.
 Born in New York City, Father Sill came to western North Carolina in 1910.
 For thirty-three years he served numerous churches in the diocese including St. Luke’s.
 The stained glass window above the altar was created in New York and was dedicated in 1942 during Father Sill’s tenure.
 It is a memorial to the Reverend Thomas Henry Sill, the vicar of St. Chrysostom’s Chapel in New York City, father of Father Sill.
 An outstanding lay reader at this time was Miss Janie Owen, the daughter of William T. Owen.
 For over 42 years “Miss Janie” took care of the church and prepared the altar for visiting clergymen.

 In 1961, Bishop Henry sent the Reverend Pierry F. “Pete” DeSaix to St. Luke’s with the intention of closing the small mission.
 Father DeSaix ended up staying at St. Luke’s for twenty-four years.
 During this time the mission became a self-supporting parish.
 Ministry in the name of Christ continues in this place.

 The congregation is part of the Episcopal Diocese of Western North Carolina.
 Our bishop, the Rt.
-Rev. Porter Taylor, has his offices in the CentrePark around the corner.
+Rev. Jose McLoughlin, has his offices in the CentrePark around the corner.
 Our rector, the Reverend Patty Mouer, was called in December 2004.
 We are a small congregation with an average attendance of 58 people on Sundays.

 The congregation of St. Luke’s describes itself as having “a commitment to outreach…a big heart…a sense of family and community…leadership roles available to everyone…something for everyone in terms of ministry…a willingness to try new things…a love of music…a sense of history…”